-Students in nail technician certificate programs may take a single overview class or multiple classes that cover topics such as the following:
+Depending on the program, students earning nail certificates may take a single overview course or multiple classes that cover some of the following topics:

 - Introduction to nail technology